-Taking time to carefully consider your team’s plan of action, gather any necessary documents, and gain advice from experts in the field will enable you to ensure that the transition goes smoothly.
+Taking time to carefully consider your team’s plan of action and gather any necessary documents.
+In addition, gaining advice from experts in the field will enable you to ensure that the transition goes smoothly.
 Ensuring that you have access to sound legal counsel is vital.
-Make sure that you have selected a lawyer for financial advisors that is well versed in FINRA arbitration.
+Make sure that you select a lawyer well versed in FINRA arbitration.

 Rogge Dunn has ample experience helping financial advisors transition to a new firm.
-Every year, Dunn aids approximately 10 teams during their transition to new firms to help protect relationships, reputations, and handle any disputes that may arise.
+Every year, Dunn aids approximately 10 teams during their transition to new firms.
+He helps protect relationships, reputations, and handles any disputes that may arise.

 Watch Rogge Dunn’s interview with Asset TV during the AdvisorHub Summit event to hear his full insight into how to make the transition smooth and why it matters.